darky/pg-trx-outbox/README.md

 ## Algo

 Messages polled from PostgreSQL using `FOR UPDATE NOWAIT` with `COMMIT` order.
 This batch of messaged produced to Kafka.
-Then messages marked as `produced`.
+Then messages marked as `processed`.

 ## DB structure